Rockefeller Center Babysitting Service

 By Penny4athought

-My memories of these time are different then theirs but as I remember, we would take the train to the Fifth Avenue and 53rd street station.
-In the memory I’m sharing, I was about 7 and a little precocious or probably annoying.
+My memories of these time I'm sure are different then theirs but as I remember, we would take the train to the Fifth Avenue and 53rd street station and, In the memory I’m sharing, I was about 7 and maybe a tad precocious or probably just annoying.

-The first city skyscraper I would see coming out of that subway station on to 53rd Street near the corner of Fifth Avenue was called the Tishman Building and, for whatever reason, my 7 year old brain found that a funny name and I would point to it and yell…in my childishly, joyful voice, “Hey look it’s the TISSSHHHMAN BUILDING!”
-And yes, for what ever reason, I would stress those first few letters adding to my teenaged sisters mortification.
-They’d shush me and hope I hadn't drawn attention from the crowds of well dressed people walking along Fifth avenue.
+The first city skyscraper I would see coming out of that subway station on to 53rd Street, near the corner of Fifth Avenue, was called the Tishman Building and, for whatever reason, my 7 year old brain found that to be a funny name.
+I would point to the building and yell, in my childishly, joyful voice, “Hey look it’s the TISSSHHHMAN BUILDING!”
+And yes, for what ever reason, I would stress those first few letters, adding to my teenaged sisters mortification.
+They’d shush me, hoping I hadn't drawn attention from the crowds of well dressed people walking along Fifth avenue, and drag me away from the amusing building.

-On the flip side, I found their expressions highly funny and so, in those very young years, I did this every time they took me to Manhattan…every time we stepped out of that subway station I'd call out that building.
-You’d think they would have gotten off at a different station, like Park Avenue or Madison Avenue, to avoid this embarrassment but no, they never did, and so, I continued to be highly amused by that building’s name and my sisters red faces at my exclamation.
+On the flip side, I found their mortified expressions highly funny and so, in those very young years of mine, I did this every time they took me to Manhattan, and every time we stepped out of that subway station I'd call out that building.
+Now you’d think they would have gotten off at a different station, like Park Avenue or Madison Avenue, to avoid this embarrassment but no, they never did, and so, I continued to be highly amused by that building’s name and by my sisters red faces at my exclamation.

-On winter days, they would take me to Rockefeller Center’s ice skating rink and tell me they would be up around the flags of the nations watching me….and I believed them.
+On winter days, when my sisters were told to take me aong into the city with them, they would take me to Rockefeller Center’s ice skating rink and they'd tell me they would be up around the flags of the nations watching me ice skate duing the 2 hour session….and I believed them.

-I would put on my skates get out on the ice and watch the kids who had paid trainers to teach them and I would glean what they were being taught and teach myself.
-Soon I could skate backwards, stop myself by putting down the front ridges of the skate and push off with my right foot, strongly enough to get a fair amount of speed and make it around the rink, and all the while I was smiling up into the crowd of onlookers standing around those waving flags, sure my sisters were up there, somewhere, watching me and being impressed.
+I would put on my skates, get out on the ice and watch the kids who'd paid trainers to teach them to skate.
+I would glean what they were being taught and teach myself.
+Soon I could skate backwards, stop myself by putting down the front ridges of the skate and push off with my right foot, strongly enough to get a fair amount of speed and make it around the rink, and all the while I was smiling up into the crowd of onlookers standing around those waving flags, sure my sisters were up there, somewhere, watching me and being very impressed.

-I did not know it then but years later, when we were all in our twenties (20, 26 and 29) they confessed to having left me completely alone on that ice while they explored museums or went to restaurants in the two hours they paid for me skate.
+I didn't know it then but years later, when we were all in our twenties (20, 26 and 29) they confessed to having left me completely alone on that ice while they explored museums or went to restaurants in the two hours they paid for me skate.

 - Log in to post comments